Anomalous spectral lines and relic quantum nonequilibrium: Discussion and Conclusions

+Such deviations will be maximal in telescopes that do not allow for significant relaxation to take place.
+In the model this corresponded to lower energy resolution.
+It is possible that the many interactions that take place in real telescopes serve to degrade nonequilibrium entirely, making it effectively unobservable.
+However quantum relaxation in many dimensional systems is currently poorly understood and to discount this possibility may be difficult in practice due to the complexity of the model required.
+Investigations that help clarify the action of quantum relaxation in the contexts of many body systems and scattering processes would be of great value in this regard.

+\paragraph*{\bf{(C) The line shape differs from instrument to instrument.}} As quantum nonequilibrium affects the dynamical interaction between photon and instrument, the observed line profile is as much a property of the telescope photon detector as it is a property of the nonequilibrium.
+As such, two telescopes with large sets of otherwise reliable data may disagree entirely on the profile (or existence) of a line.
+While at first glance this may seem to be a blow to the prospect of experimental reproducibility, it could in fact prove quite advantageous.
+For if different telescopes consistently produced differing line profiles, and if these signals were sufficiently well analyzed to ensure no conventional explanations account for the difference, then this could represent substantial evidence for a departure from quantum equilibrium.

-With this in mind, and in the absence of any nonequilibrium distributions that are more extreme than those we have considered, it seems highly likely that the confirmed discovery of a DM spectral line would need to precede any investigation into the cause of an anomalous line shape.
-After all, signal statistics that are significant enough to prove that a spectral line has an anomalous shape would surely be significant enough to prove the existence of the line in the first place.
-Even so the presence of nonequilibrium could be relevant to the indirect search for dark matter.
-In particular, the presence of quantum nonequilibrium in the signal photons could obfuscate the detection process and make the discovery of a spectral line more elusive.
-For example, substantial nonequilibrium broadening could make the line difficult to distinguish from the background (cf. figure \ref{w4_marginal}).
-Furthermore, nonequilibrium narrowing could lead to severe misinterpretations of the data.
+In the absence of any nonequilibrium distributions that are more extreme than those we have considered, it seems highly likely that the confirmed discovery of a dark matter spectral line would need to precede any investigation into the cause of an anomalous line shape.
+After all, signal statistics that are significant enough to prove a spectral line has an anomalous shape would surely be significant enough to prove the existence of the line in the first place.
+Nevertheless, the presence of quantum nonequilibrium could have important consequences for the indirect search for dark matter, and this is particularly true for telescopes of lower spectral resolution, where nonequilibrium could obfuscate the detection process, producing ambiguous and anomalous results, making the discovery of a spectral line more elusive.